 This is the first part in a series of articles about the economic impact of brewing your own beer at home.
 This first article is an introduction and sets up our assumptions and base numbers to work with; later articles are going to look at the relative costs of brewing different styles of beer, extract versus all-grain, and exploring if it’s possible to brew quality beer for $20 or less.

 It’s no secret that beer prices have been rising in recent years: unless you’re drinking macrobrewed lager or have a local, large-ish microbrewery, you’re likely paying in the neighborhood of $7 to $12 for a six-pack of beer, maybe more if the beer is harder to get or exclusive somehow.
-(Dogfish Head, for instance, sells four-packs for $11 to $12.)
+(Many breweries like Dogfish Head or Maui Brewing, for instance, sells four-packs starting at $11 to $12.)

 Enter homebrewing.
 The prospect of brewing your own quality beer for far less than what you’ve been paying retail has huge appeal, particularly these days.
 But is it true?
 There’s been some debate lately over whether brewing your own beer is truly cheaper (in the long run).